Frequently Asked Questions about this Database

 - Yes, this can be done if you can just provide a JPG graphics file of the concentration time series such as this one, and if you agree to post the data at most 1 year after the page is created (ideally much earlier than that).
 This lets people know that the data will be available in the near future, and people can also contact you if they are interested in collaborating etc.

 Are T, RH, CO, black carbon, ozone etc. also available for these datasets?

 - Meteorological data was acquired for all datasets, and in almost all cases there are collocated measurements of many chemical species.
-At present (April 2012) we are focusing on completing the list of AMS datasets, but we also plan to provide links to the other relevant data for each dataset.
+Our main goal is to increase the number of AMS datasets available here, but we also hope to provide links to the other relevant data for each dataset.
 If you need the collocated data soon, you can contact the data producers of a particular dataset who should be able to provide the complementary data.

 I was looking for the database of AMS Mass Spectra, where can I find that one?